jamesrwilliams/personal-site/content/blog/2050-01-01-typeography-example.md

 ##### Header 5 {#header-5}

 1. This is an ordered list following a header.
-2. This is an ordered list following a header.
+2. This is an ordered list following a header.[^2]
 3. This is an ordered list following a header.

 ###### Header 6 {#header-6}